MapSteps/erident-custom-login-and-dashboard/readme.txt

 Fully customize the WordPress Login Screen.

 == Description ==
-**Erident Custom Login and Dashboard** is the #1 rated plugin to customize the WordPress Login Screen.
+**Erident Custom Login and Dashboard** is the #1 rated Plugin to customize the WordPress Login Screen.
+It's a clean & minimalist way for you to fully customize almost all aspects of the WordPress Login Page.

 Create a custom WordPress login page with just a few clicks!
-All the settings to customize the WordPress login are located under Settings -> Custom Login & Dashboard.
+All the settings to customize the WordPress login are located under Settings > Custom Login & Dashboard.

 Are you looking for a way to fully customize your WordPress admin area?
 Check out our **[Ultimate Dashboard](https://ultimatedashboard.io/?utm_source=erident&utm_medium=repository&utm_campaign=udb)** Plugin.